-For five dollars a day, you can hop on and off the fast, sleek City Cat ferry to explore many of Brisbane’s attractions.
+Grab a Go Card as it will make it easier to hop on and off the fast, sleek City Cat ferry to explore many of Brisbane’s attractions.

 Start at North Quay, a city stop which is a short walk into Queen Street Mall and the heart of Brisbane’s shopping area.

 Eagle Street Pier is home to the Sunday Craft Market, popular with the locals and the Sydney Street stop is a short stroll to the cafes in New Farm.

 There are also other organised cruise options such as the Kookaburra Showboat Cruises (lunch, dinner and high tea) or the Mirimar Wildlife Cruise to Lone Pine Koala Sanctuary.

 Brisbane’s Story Bridge is held together by 1.25 million small metal bolts, and although it’s 50 m shorter than the Sydney Harbour Bridge, it’s the longest cantilever bridge in Australia.

 The 282 m bridge is a twin of Montreal’s Jacques Cartier Bridge and one of the Australian landmarks to see.

 It opened to traffic on 6 July 1940 and was designed by the engineer who designed the Sydney Harbour Dr John Bradfield.

 Besides driving across the bridge, an exciting way to experience the Story Bridge is to choose from the list of adventure climbs.